 Keywords : HLA-C, KIR, NK cells, Preeclampsia

-Objectives: Fetomaternal immune tolerance induced by Natural killer cells (NKs) is a necessary phenomenon associated with maternal killer-cell immunoglobulin-like receptors (KIR) and fetal human leucocyte antigens (HLA).
-We aimed to investigate maternal KIR, parental HLA-C, and maternal-parental KIR-HLA combination in both preeclampsia and control groups.
+Objectives: Fetomaternal immune tolerance induced by natural killer cells (NKs) is a necessary phenomenon associated with maternal killer-cell immunoglobulin-like receptors (KIRs) and fetal human leukocyte antigens (HLAs).
+We aimed to investigate maternal KIR, parental HLA-C, and maternal-parental KIR-HLA combination in 2 preeclampsia and control groups.

-Materials and Methods: A number of 200 couples have participated in this case-control study.
-DNA samples were assayed through polymerase chain reaction with specific sequences of primers (PCR-SSP).
+Materials and Methods: A total of 200 couples participated in this case-control study.
+DNA samples were assayed through polymerase chain reaction with sequence specific primers (PCR-SSP).

-Results: For maternal KIR genes and genotypes and paternal HLA-C genes no significant difference was found between the cases and the controls.
+Results: No significant difference was observed between the cases and the controls regarding the maternal KIR genes and genotypes and paternal HLA-C genes.
 A significant relation was found for maternal KIR and paternal HLA-C combination.
-The relation was for the inhibitory combination KIR2DL1+HLA-C2 in the preeclampsia group (P < 0.05; OR= 2.02; sensitivity = 79%).
-In addition, maternal AA genotype of KIR in combination with paternal HLA-C1C2 was a risk factor (P <0.05; OR = 3.24; specificity = 92%).
+The relation was for the inhibitory combination KIR2DL1+HLA-C2 in the preeclampsia group (P < 0.05; odds ratio [OR] = 2.02; sensitivity = 79%).
+In addition, maternal AA genotype of KIR in combination with paternal HLA-C1C2 was a risk factor (P < 00.05; OR = 3.24; specificity = 92%).

-Conclusion: The inhibitory maternal-paternal combinations KIR2DL1+HLA-C2 and AA+HLA-C1C2 seem to be associated with risk of preeclampsia.
-Prediction of preeclampsia with help of cohort studies can be possible in future.
+Conclusions: The inhibitory maternal-paternal combinations KIR2DL1+HLA-C2 and AA+HLA-C1C2 seem to be more associated with risk of preeclampsia.
+Prediction of the risk of preeclampsia with the help of maternal KIR typing and paternal HLA-C typing can be possible in future.

 Cite By, Google Scholar